Sambisari: Discovery

 The temple emerged in July 1966 by a farmer when working on land that belongs to Karyowinangun.
 His hoe hit the carved stone which was a part of the buried temple ruins.
-The news of discovery reached the Archaeology office in Prambanan and the area was secured.
-The excavation and reconstruction works was completed in March 1987.
+The news of the discovery reached the Archaeology office in Prambanan and the area was secured.
+The excavation and reconstruction works were completed in March 1987.
 The temple is thought to have been buried by an eruption of volcanic ash from the nearby Mount Merapi.

-The discovery of Sambisari temple probably was the most exciting archaeological findings in Yogyakarta in recent years, leading to speculation about whether there are other ancient temples still underground in the vicinity, buried under Mount Merapi volcanic ash.
+The discovery of the Sambisari temple probably was the most exciting archaeological finding in Yogyakarta in recent years, leading to speculation about whether there are other ancient temples still underground in the vicinity, buried under Mount Merapi volcanic ash.

 History

 Based on architectural and ornamental similarities to another Hindu temple in Indonesia, Prambanan, the presence of Hindu statues around the temple walls, and the lingga-yoni inside the main temple, historians have concluded that Sambisari was a Shivaite Hindu temple built around the first or second decade of the 9th century (circa 812-838).
 This conclusion was supported by the findings of a gold plate in the vicinity engraved with letters that according to paleography were used in early 9th century ancient Java.

-According to Wanua Tengah inscription III dated 908 that contains the name of kings that ruled Mataram Kingdom, the temple was probably built during the reign of Rakai Garung (ruled 828-846).
+According to Wanua Tengah inscription III dated 908 contains the name of kings that ruled Mataram kingdom, the temple was probably built during the reign of Rakai Garung (ruled 828-846).
 However, historians also consider that the construction of a temple was not always issued by a king.
 Lesser nobles might have also ordered and funded the construction.

 Architecture

 Visitors must descend the flight of stairs on the western side to reach the central part of the temple, the base of which is 6.5 m lower than the current ground level.

 The outer parts are 8 m wide terraces.
 Recent excavations revealed the outer layer of walls surrounding the temple, which cover a wider area.
 Only the north-eastern part of this outer wall was excavated, the rest still is buried underground.

 The Sambisari complex was surrounded by a rectangular wall made from white stone measured 50 × 48 m.
 In this main yard, there are eight small lingga, four located at the cardinal points and four others in the corners.

 The Sambisari temple complex consisted of a main temple and a row of three smaller pervara (guardian) temples in front of it.
-The center pervara temple measures 4.9 × 4.8 m, while northern and southern pervara temple measures 4.8 × 4.8 m each.
-Each of these lesser temples has no stone body and roof, and only consists of base part and balustrades.
+The center pervara temple measures 4.9 × 4.8 m, while the northern and southern pervara temple measures 4.8 × 4.8 m each.
+Each of these lesser temples has no stone body and roof and only consists of a base part and balustrades.